Frequently Asked Questions

 3. When should I apply for admission?

 Freshmen: Apply early in your senior year of high school, but we will accept applications through May 1.
+The scholarship deadline is February 15.

 4. What is required to apply?

 Transfers: Apply at the beginning of your final semester or quarter of attendance at your present institution.
+The scholarship deadline is June 1.

 Admissions decisions for both are pending receipt of final grades.